Moving to Rome

 When we asked expats and global nomads about the quality of medical care in Rome, they replied:

 "Rome offers a wide range of medical services for its citizens and visitors.
 The city has a number of public and private hospitals, clinics, and medical centers that provide a variety of medical services, including general and specialized care.
 Rome also has a number of specialized medical centers that provide specialized care in areas such as cardiology, neurology, and oncology.
 Additionally, Rome has a number of pharmacies and medical supply stores that provide a variety of medications and medical supplies.
-Rome also has a number of medical research centers that are dedicated to researching and developing new treatments and therapies," wrote one expat living in Rome.
+Rome also has a number of medical research centers that are dedicated to researching and developing new treatments and therapies," offered one expat living in Rome.

 About the Author